lotlouischoitslab/South_Korea_High-speed_Rail_Planning/README.md

 ## Key Assumptions:
-- Gyeongbu and Honam High-speed Lines (경부고속선, 호남고속선) are the main HSR lines operated by KORAIL and KR.
+- Gyeongbu & Honam HSR (경부고속선, 호남고속선) are the main HSR lines operated by KORAIL and KR.
 - Section from Seoul to Busan was analyzed since this section is where most passengers board and alight.
 - KTX stops for each stop for around 2 minutes.
 - Dataset for Tuesday, August 6th 2024 was used from [LetsKorail](https://www.letskorail.com/ebizbf/EbizbfForeign_pr16100.do?gubun=1) website.